ubirch/ubirch-client-go/README.md

     UBIRCH_VERIFY_FROM_KNOWN_IDENTITIES_ONLY=true
     ```

+A simple workflow for setting up a system which locks out new data sources/identities, even if they are registered
+with the UBIRCH backend, could be the following:

+> During setup and test operation, set `verifyFromKnownIdentitiesOnly` to false and make sure to test verification from
+> all intended sending devices.
+The client will pull all necessary public keys from the backend and save them locally.
+>
+> As soon as the setup phase is over, set `verifyFromKnownIdentitiesOnly` to true to lock out any new devices.

 ## Legacy file-based context migration

 In version 1 of the client, the context has been stored in files.
 In order to use a newer version, the context can be